joneser005/derby/fast-track-docs/README.txt

             ?<cr><lf> = invalid command
             <cr><lf> = result of setting a new value

+        TODO: Test their track results with and without rl command.
+        First test (program) was not getting any results.
+We may have to send 'rg' (return results when race ends) once or as soon as we start listening (ever time)

+?????
+Does the Champ send anything on reset?
+IOW can we learn of a reset event without polling with the read reset sw cmd ('rr')

+----- begin read current settings (save results) ----- v  "eTekGadget SmartLine Timer v20.09 (B0010)"

+rr  read reset sw 1=active
+rs  read start sw 1=active
+rl  read finish line 1=active for each lane on  # lanes ol  lane char op  place char om  lane mask od  num decimals (3-5) or  reset delay secs of  photo finish trigger delay ms (0-255) ow  photo finish trigger length ms (0-255) ox  DTX000 mode ov  1=reverse lanes
+----- end read current settings -----

+----- begin set desired settings -----
+r
+v
+on4
+ol3
+op3
+om0
+od3
+or0
+ov0
+----- end desired settings -----
+rg   (return results at end of race)

+----- Set to original settings (based on prior interrogation - did not pull all vars) ----- od4 ol1 om  (no response - no mask) on4 opa (note it reported 'a' vs. '0')
+----- end set to original settings -----

     On connection (or init via shell for now, until we write code to send commands), read/log/set the following settings: r = reset